Alticor/Access Business Group –

 - travel allowance to attend the ASPB national meeting (A $500 travel grant has been set aside for each recipient to offset travel expenses.
 The student must be a co-author of an abstract in order to qualify for the travel grant.)

-Mentor must be a member of the American Society of Plant Biologists.
+Mentor must be a member of the American Society of Plant Biologists, which many of our CMB faculty are members.

 Indeed.com is the most widely visited job search website in the United States.
 On Indeed.com you are able to quickly search through millions of jobs throughout the world as well as easily post your resume for employers to find.
 Indeed intuitive search engine resembles Google, where you simply type in job characteristics (for example, job title, job location, part-time or full-time) and relevant jobs are listed.
 Indeed collects job listings from many thousands of job sources on the web allowing you to search all of them simultaneously.
 Indeed.com also has additional features like industry trends, job trends, and salary searches,